phoenix-rtos/phoenix-rtos-doc/libc/functions/ioctl/ioctl.part-impl.md

 function.
 The type of _arg_ depends upon the particular control request, but it shall be either an integer or a pointer to a device-specific data structure.

-In order to define driver request one should use one of the macros presented below, which are available in the `ioctl.h` header file:
+To define driver request one should use one of the macros presented below, which are available in the `ioctl.h` header file:

 - `_IOC(inout,group,num,len)` - macro which returns every possible request